Elleined/angular-notes/README.md

 - Just like spring boot dependecy injection.

 # Angular Services
-- Can be anythind such as values, functions, or feature that are required by angular application
+- Can be anythind such as values, functions, or feature that are required by angular application.
+- It is globally available by default.
 ## When to use services
 - For businesss logic.
 - Validations